SCU-CSEN346/Chain-of-Exemplar/README.md

 - The same finetuned LoRA checkpoint is reused across QG, RG, and DG.
 - The later stages depend on files produced by earlier stages.

-Checkpoint used for full inference:
+Checkpoint used for all full-test-set inference stages in this section:

 `output/fullcoe_lora_v100_2ep`

+This 2-epoch checkpoint was reused for:
+- QG
+- RG
+- DG

 ---

 ## 6.1 Full-test-set files used

+- Model checkpoint used for all stages:
+  `output/fullcoe_lora_v100_2ep`

 ### QG
 - Input:
   `data/ScienceQA_test_qg_blip2xl_angle.json`